 What about PAYBACK time, REBATES, and GRANTS?

 During 2010 an Ohio Department of Energy Grant was available that covered 1/3 of the system cost.
 These grants were VERY quickly exhausted.
-The fiscal year for the grant system runs July to July, and no more grants are being accepted at the present time.
-The funding for 2012 will likely NOT take place, based on all the feedback I’m hearing from solar industry giants.
-This leaves THREE ways to pay off your solar investment:
+The fiscal year for the grant system runs July to July, and they are filled on a first come first served basis each year.
+This leaves THREE other ways to pay off your solar investment:

 2: You will reduce your electric bill by the amount of power your solar system produces by way of a Net metering agreement with the power company.
 This reduction in electric bill will continue for the life of the system – at least 25 to 30 years!
 With the expected RISE in electric rates, your savings will be even greater!

-3: For the next 10 years, you can sell the SRECs your system produces (Solar Renewable Energy Credits).
+3: For the next 7 years, you can sell the SRECs your system produces (Solar Renewable Energy Credits).
 SRECs are traded in private markets much like the stock market, and are purchased by companies who are MANDATED to purchase a portion of their energy used from renewable resources like Solar.
 This is above and BEYOND the energy savings on your electric bill.
 Your system will produce about 1 SREC for each 1000 watts of panels you put on your roof.
-If you have 3000 watts of solar panels installed, you can sell (Through a broker) 3 to 4 SRECS per year for as much as $250 PER SREC!!!
+If you have 3000 watts of solar panels installed, you can sell (Through a broker) 3 to 4 SRECS per year.
+In the past, they could be sold for as much as $250 each!
+But increased buildup of solar has forced pricing down to the $40 range for Ohio, $250 for NJ, and in between for other states that offer them.
 SRECs are planned to be phased out by 2025, so if you want to recoup as much of your system cost as possible as quickly as possible, NOW is the time to plan and install it!!

 So what’s THE BOTTOM LINE if I do it myself with your help?